 We also organize events for Girl Guides and Girl Scouts in the Europe Region.

 Roverway 2012 was a major event implemented in partnership with WOSM and hosted by Finland.
 Just under 4000 young people from 52 countries participated.

 The next edition of Roverway will be in 2016 in France.

 The Europe Region has produced a number of documents for associations to help their development.
 Toolkits containing information and practical advice have been produced on a variety of subjects such as educational programme and training, recruitment and retention, advocacy, child protection and including young people with disabilities in Guiding and Scouting.
 We have produced guidelines to help associations to develop partnerships at national and local level and a Charter on Gender to examine the role gender plays in their association.
-More recently WAGGGS has put up a new online resource: Facilitating and Improving the Volunteering Environment - 5 steps to Volunteering in Girl Guiding/Girl Scouting.
+WAGGGS has also an online resource: Facilitating and Improving the Volunteering Environment - 5 steps to Volunteering in Girl Guiding/Girl Scouting.